 As the skills of the past continue to embellish our future we may even see a new wave of talented textile designers, knitter and tailors make a resurgence in the UK?
 We certainly hope so anyway.
 For now, let’s remember that crafting has many benefits, especially more complex crafts like sewing and knitting.
-With its potential to be nicer to the environment, its ability to improve mental wellbeing and even enhance your social life there’s no better time to join this movement of crafty makers.
+With its potential to be nicer to the environment, its ability to improve mental wellbeing, mindfulness and even enhance your social life there’s no better time to join this movement of crafty makers.

 So, what you are waiting for?
 Remember to join our community over on Facebook if you’re in need of a bit of inspiration.